What is HRM

 Compensation & Benefits

-• Ensuring employee payroll processing
+- Managing employee payroll processing

-• Developing and administering compensation plans
+- Designing and managing compensation plans

-• Ensuring compliance with employment laws and regulations
+- Ensuring compliance with federal and state employment laws

 Employee Relations, Engagement & Communication